nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 =================

 To successfully run the bootstrap procedure, you must first register the device in the LwM2M bootstrap server.

-See :ref:`Registering your device to an LwM2M boot strap server <bootstrap_server_reg>` for instructions.
+See :ref:`registering your device to an LwM2M bootstrap server <bootstrap_server_reg>` for instructions.

-To build the LwM2M Client with LwM2M bootstrap support, build it with the :file:`overlay-avsystem-bootstrap.conf` or :file:`overlay-leshan-bootstrap.conf` configuration overlays:
+To build the LwM2M Client with LwM2M bootstrap support, use :file:`overlay-avsystem-bootstrap.conf` or :file:`overlay-leshan-bootstrap.conf` configuration overlays:

    .. tabs::